 ▶To access a USB device and download files:

-1. In Windows file manager, select the Network folder.
+1. In the Windows file manager, select Network.

 The network resources display.
 The ReadySHARE icon is in the Computer section and the remote router icon is in the Media Devices section (if DLNA is enabled in the router).